tubular/sparkly/docs/source/schema_parser.rst

 **Why**: Sometimes you know the schema of the data, but format is not recognized by spark.
 Then you can read it as raw python data and apply the known schema to it.
-Sparkle utility will make schema definition easy and no hardcoded your code.
+Sparkle utility will make schema definition easy and not hardcoded.

 **For example**: You have custom format file without any type information, but types could be are easily derived.